Tropical Veterinary Medicine and One Health Study Abroad in Uganda

-For more information about study abroad opportunities in Uganda, please contact Dr. Margaret Khaitsa at email@example.com
+For more information about this study abroad program, please contact Dr. Stephen Reichley at firstname.lastname@example.org.

-For more information, please contact Dr. Margaret Khaitsa at firstname.lastname@example.org.
+For more information on this course, please contact Dr. Stephen Reichley at email@example.com.

 Fish Innovation Lab